gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

-The `selection` in a transform is similar to the way we select properties and identifiers in a filter and as demonstrated you can select (and also project) any property but also or any of these unique identifiers:
+The `selection` in a transform is similar to the way we select properties and identifiers in a filter and as demonstrated you can select (and also project) any property but also any of these unique identifiers:

 - `VERTEX` - This is the vertex on an Entity.
 - `SOURCE` - This is the source vertex on an Edge.